Leadership Thought #240 – Eight Questions Leaders Should Be Asking All the Time

 - What are you hearing about us or the market from our customers, vendors, or partners?

-- If you were me, what major changes would you make in the company and why?
+- If you were me, what significant changes would you make in the company, and why?

 Don’t ever get defensive about the answers.
 In fact, encourage people to speak up and acknowledge their honesty and candor when this happens.
-You certainly don’t have to act on everything that you hear, but if there is an obvious quick fix that makes sense then act on it right away.
-On the bigger issues, use the information you receive as fodder to drive productive discussions amongst your leadership/management team.
-Asking good questions and listening to the answers is one of the best skills a leader can develop.
+You are not obligated to act on everything you hear, but if there’s a clear and sensible quick fix, please address it promptly.
+On the larger issues, use the information you receive as a basis to drive productive discussions among your leadership or management team.
+Asking insightful questions and listening to the answers are among the best skills a leader can develop.

 Related articles